Ayurvedic Plants Name In Hindi For Your Dosha

 14. Velvet bean (Kaunch)

-Beside this Mucuna seeds powder have an aphrodisiac effect which play an important role in improving the sexual stamina and strength in men.
+Beside this Mucuna seeds powder have an aphrodisiac effect which plays an important role in improving the sexual stamina and strength in men.
 The Mucuna balances the three doshas.
 In too large doses, it strengthens Kapha and Pitta.
 It is a precious tonic that balances Vata.

 15. Azadirachta Indica (Neem)